 And then, I thought about Viktor and his Logotherapy, his quest to help others find meaning in their lives, which was, in essence, his own discovered meaning.
 I thought about his experiences at those death camps, and what he learned from them; I recalled his memories of watching others succumb to their grief, transforming themselves into the monsters that they detested; and, I remembered all of the people in my life who did the same.
 But, for Viktor, being inhumane, becoming a monster oneself, was not an acceptable choice; and it wasn’t for me, either.
 So, I made the conscious choice to rise above my sadness and create meaning in my own sorrow.

 Life exists in such a way that one can’t go through it for too long without suffering, which isn’t to say that living is suffering, but only that it’s inevitable.
-Frankl taught that, despite its accompanying pain, suffering presented an opportunity, to help us become better than we are.
+Frankl taught that, despite its accompanying pain, suffering presents an opportunity, to help us become better than we are.
 While refusing to blame those who couldn’t rise above, he exalted those who could, and I longed to become a member; thus, for the second time in my life, I chose life over death, but this time, it was a spiritual death that I evaded.

 So, what does it mean to rise above, and what exactly did I choose?
 I chose to be there for my friend who’s struggling with drug addiction; I chose to be there for her mom; I chose to be there for my family, even the ones who’ve allowed life to make them bitter and hostile; and I chose to be there for my friend, who was close with the one who passed away; that is what it means for me to rise above.

 Viktor asserted that it was our duty to fulfill the tasks which life sets up for us by discovering the right answers to its problems.
 To me, it’s a bit more subjective; the answers that I’ve created are the ones which are right to me.
 And they’re the ones that will keep me going, because Logotherapy taught me that it was my duty, and my honor, to make myself worthy of my suffering.
-Like the blacksmith who chisels away at a lump of scolding iron, I’m slowly breaking apart an old self which sought hedonistic pleasure, refusing to confront pain, like Narcissus.
+Like the blacksmith who chisels away at a lump of scalding iron, I’m slowly breaking apart an old self which sought hedonistic pleasure, refusing to confront pain, like Narcissus.